hoseberg/Dog_Breed_Classification/README.md

     ```console
     python scripts/evaluate.py --config_file <PATH_TO_YOUR_WORKING_DIR>/config.json
     ```
     or use the web-app (see steps 6. below).
+Please note, that there are additional options that you can set, e.g., you can set the usage of a CUDA-capable device with `--use_cuda`.
 5. Use the model to predict the class of an arbitray image.
 For this, eihter call
     ```console
     python scripts/predict_image.py <IMAGE_PATH> --config_file <PATH_TO_YOUR_WORKING_DIR>/config.json
     ```
     or use the web-app (see steps 6. below).
+Please note, that there are additional options that you can set, e.g., you can set the usage of a CUDA-capable device with `--use_cuda`.
 6. To evaluate a model or predict the class of an image using the web-app, run
     ```console
     python app/run.py